whg-training/whg-training-resources/docs/programming/analysing_genes_across_species/extreme_genes/005_extreme_genes_revisited.md

 :::tip Note

 I used log scales above - what does the plot look like without that?
-What id you facet over the datasets instead of colouring them?
+What if you facet over the datasets instead of colouring them?
 As always, experiment until you like the plot.

 In this plot, all the points lie under the diagonal - why?